 I usually suggest that we work together for a few session to begin with.
 This gives you a chance to explore your concerns and decide if you want to continue in therapy.

 Some people find that a handful of sessions are all they need to feel back on track, whilst others choose to stay in counselling for much longer.
 Naturally you're free to leave therapy at any time and I'll never put any pressure on you to continue.

 Sessions will normally take place at the same time and location each week, although we can vary the frequency of sessions if required.
 Some clients choose to work every other week and others prefer to come in for one-off sessions when needed.
 I'm open to exploring patterns that work for you.

 - When do you work?

-I offer daytime appointments on Tuesdays and Wednesdays and evening appointments on a Wednesday.
+I offer daytime and evening appointments to suit.

 - What kind of clients do you see?

 I work one-to-one with people over the age of 18.

 - Which type of counselling do you use?